+What do we wish to achieve?
 Entrepreneurs must be more aware of the possibilities offered by intellectual property rights for protecting their creative inventions.

+What is our plan?
 The cabinet will provide entrepreneurs in the creative industries with unambiguous information and advice on the subject of protection and exploitation of intellectual property rights.
 As of 2006, Syntens, an implementing organisation of the Dutch Ministry of Economic Affairs, will devote attention to creative entrepreneurs.
 Syntens' existing legal kit for start-ups will be expanded with the inclusion of a large number of parties, including Creative Commons Nederland, the Octrooicentrum Nederland and Kunstenaars en CO.
 The kit for start-ups will be available in both electronic and printed form.